olexander-movchan/tomatolang/README.md

     3.141593

-## General program definition

-Program consists of statements.

-Statement is variable declaration, assignment or expression.

-If expression is given, interpreter will print its value.
+## Type system

+Language is static and strongly typed.
+There are three types supported: integer, floating-point and boolean (WIP).

+Here are some rules for numeric operations:
+- Algebraic operation on integer and float returns float
+- Division returns float
+- Integer value can be assigned to a float variable

 ## Variables

 Variable cannot be used until it declared.
 Once declared, variable can not be declared again.

 Variable can be declared using next syntax construction: